zzzprojects/learn-orm/tutorials/vb-net/strings.md

 ## Special Characters

 A text in the real world can include any character such as double quote ("), single quote ('), etc. In C#, a string is surrounded with double quotes, you can't include these special characters include in a string directly.
-To use them in a string you will need to include escaping character `\` (backslash) before these special characters.
+To use them in a string, you will need to include escaping character `\` (backslash) before these special characters.

 | Escape sequence   | Character       |
 |:------------------|:----------------|